jhbsz/mtk-openwrt-feeds/README.md

 * mt7620 (done)
 * mt7628 (done)
-* mt7610 (todo)
+* mt7610 (done)
 * mt7612 (todo)
 * mt7603 (todo)
 * mt7615 (todo)

-Currently I only build them with lastest stable branch of Lede.
+Currently I only build them with latest stable branch of lede.

 ### uci2dat

-An application that translates "/etc/config/wireless" into MTK's WiFi profiles (eg. mt7620.dat).
+An application that translates "/etc/config/wireless" into MTK's WiFi profiles (e.g. mt7620.dat).
 You may use it as an adapter to make MTK's WiFi drivers work with standard LuCi's WiFi management.

 ### mtk-nvram